-3.50.
-To acquire more detailed information on potential seismic sources, path effects, Green's function, ground motion prediction equation testing and a better characterization of the site response, it is advantageous to install or have access to a seismic monitoring network of high sensitivity seismometers, having a recording capability for micro-earthquakes and capable of recording sufficiently high frequencies to estimate near surface attenuation, should be installed and operated at the site near-region of the nuclear installation.
-The data obtained from the operation of this network should be also used as a supporting tool in decisions regarding the capability of faults (see Section 7).

 3.51.
-The seismic monitoring network of high sensitivity seismographs should be installed for new sites from the very beginning of the site evaluation stage.
-For existing sites, for which such networks were not originally deployed, the seismic monitoring network should be installed from the beginning of the seismic safety re-evaluation programme.
-This network should operate during the whole lifetime of the nuclear installation.
+To acquire more detailed information on potential seismic sources, it is advantageous to install or have access to a seismic monitoring network system of high sensitivity seismometers.
+This system should be installed and operated in the near-region around the nuclear installation site and within the site itself.
+The seismometers should have the capability of recording micro-earthquakes and sufficiently high frequencies.
+The design of the seismic monitoring network system should be suitable for the geological setting to assess the seismic hazards at the site.
+The data obtained from the operation of this system should be also used as a supporting tool in decisions regarding the capability of faults (see Section 7).

 3.52.
-It is advisable to link the operation and data processing of this seismic monitoring network to any existing regional and/or national seismic networks.
+The seismic monitoring network system should be installed for new sites from the very beginning of the site evaluation stage.
+For existing sites, for which such systems were not originally deployed, the seismic monitoring network system should be installed from the beginning of the seismic safety re-evaluation programme.
+These systems should be operated during the whole lifetime of the nuclear installation.

 3.53.
-If the selected instrumentation for the seismic monitoring network cannot adequately record strong motions, several strong motion accelerometers should be collocated with the high sensitivity seismometers.
+It is advisable to link the operation and data processing of these seismic monitoring network systems to any existing regional and/or national seismic monitoring network systems.

 3.54.
-Earthquakes recorded within and near the seismic monitoring network should be carefully analysed in connection with seismotectonic studies of the near region.
+If the selected instrumentation for the seismic monitoring network system cannot adequately record strong motions, several strong motion accelerometers should be collocated with the high sensitivity seismometers to acquire more detailed information on path effects, empirical Green's functions, ground motion prediction equations, and site responses.
+In addition, micro-tremor/ambient-noise measurement should be deployed if necessary to evaluate site response.

 3.55.
+Earthquakes recorded within and near the seismic monitoring network system should be carefully analysed in connection with seismotectonic studies of the near region.

+3.56.
 The instrumentation should be appropriately and periodically upgraded and calibrated to provide adequate information in line with updated international practices.
 A maintenance programme, including data communication aspects, should be in place to ensure that no significant lapses occur.